 The difficulty for businesses wishing to enter the market in China is their lack of reputation.
 While the business might rank well in Google, Chinese websites and search engines may never have heard of you.
 That means your potential customers won’t find you.
 It also leaves your brand exposed to possible malicious attacks from competing brands.

-If you plan on entering the China market, or releasing a new product line, you can use online reputation management to build a reputation.
+If you plan on entering the China market, or releasing a new product line, you can use ORM to build a reputation.
 By creating and sharing positive content across the search engines and key digital platforms, customers will find the positive information they need to help them make a purchase decision.

 For example, Sinorbis helped a famous international milk powder brand in China launch a new product on the Chinese market.
 Although the brand was well known, their new product had no online reputation.
 During 2015-2016 we created over 2,800 pieces of positive content, published over 15,000 URLs across all digital channels, and reached media coverage of over 5,000.
 After one year of producing optimised and positive content, the product was ranked on the top of organic search results.
 Sinorbis helped our client sccessfully establish the new brand image and reputation on various digital channels, generating a high volume of traffic to the new product.